yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 We still have too many dimensions.
 Transcript changes are not usually singular - which is to say, genes were in pathways and in groups.
 It would be easier to analyse our data if we could more easily group these changes.

 ## Principal components
 Principal components are calculated from highly dimensional data to find the most spread in the dataset.
-So in our, `3248` highly variable gene dimensions, there will be one line (axis) that yields the most spread and variation across the cells.
+Given that our object has around `3213` highly variable genes, that's 3213 dimensions.
+There will, however, be one line/axis/dimension that yields the most spread and variation across the cells.
 That will be our first principal component.
 We can calculate the first `x` principal components in our data to drastically reduce the number of dimensions.

-> <comment-title>3248???</comment-title>
-> Where did the `3248` come from?
-The quickest way to figure out how many highly variable genes you have, in my opinion, is to re-run {% icon galaxy-refresh %} the **Scanpy FindVariableGenes** tool and select the parameter to *Remove genes not marked as highly variable*.
-Then you can Inspect your resulting object and you'll see only 3248 genes.
-The following processing steps will use only the highly variable genes for their calculations, but I strongly suggest you keep even the nonvariable genes in (i.e., use the original output of your FindVariableGenes tool with way more than 3248 genes!), as a general rule.
-This tutorial will not work at the end plotting stage if you only take forward the 3248 or 2000 (if you set a limit on it) highly variable genes.
-{: .comment}

 > <warning-title>Check your AnnData object!</warning-title>
-> Your AnnData object should have far more than 3248 genes in it (if you followed our settings and tool versions, you'd have a matrix 8605 × 15395 (cells x genes).
-Make sure to use that AnnData object output from FindVariableGenes, rather than the 3248 or 2000 output from your testing in the section above labelled '3248'.
+> Your AnnData object should have far more than 3213 genes in it (if you followed our settings and tool versions, you'll have a matrix around 8605 × 15941 (cells x genes).
+If you followed the *More details on the Highly Variable Genes above, you may have created an object with *only* the highly variable genes.
+Please delete this object and do not use it!
+Carry forward the object with around 8605 × 15941 (cells x genes)!
 {: .warning}

 > <hands-on-title>Calculate Principal Components</hands-on-title>